-In 1952, the Canadian government designated May 24 when it falls on a Monday, or the Monday immediately before it when it doesn't, as Victoria Day.
-In 2018, Victoria Day falls on Monday, May 21.
-A nationally observed holiday in Canada, Victoria Day always falls on the Monday before Memorial Day in the United States.
-Residents of Quebec, however, celebrate the day as Journée des patriotes or National Patriots Day.
+Canada has long celebrated Victoria Day, in honor of Queen Victoria of England, but the official holiday hasn't always been observed on the same day.
+In 1952, the Canadian government designated the Monday before May 25 as Victoria Day, meaning it falls between May 17 and May 24, depending on the year.
+In 2020, Victoria Day falls on Monday, May 18.
+A nationally observed holiday in Canada, Victoria Day also always falls on the Monday before Memorial Day in the United States.
+Residents of Quebec, however, celebrate the day as Journée des patriotes, or National Patriots Day.

 History of Victoria Day

 Victoria Day celebrates the May 24, 1819, birth of Queen Victoria, who ruled the British Empire from 1837 until her death in 1901; Canada introduced the holiday in 1845 during its days as a British colony.
 Interestingly, it's the only country in the world to formally celebrate the former monarch's birthday, despite the global reach of the 53-member Commonwealth of Nations.
 Until 1952, Canadians observed the day on May 24, unless that fell on a Sunday, in which case Victoria Day would fall on May 25.

 Celebrating Victoria Day

 Due to safety precautions and localized restrictions in various cities and provinces in 2020, many of this year's festivities may be canceled.
 Please check official websites and local news for up-to-date information about this year's events.